Sekator778/bilingual-typing-trainer/docs/DECISIONS.md

 - Default level is `B1`, stored in localStorage (`typing.level.v1`).
 - Empty/invalid packs fall back to a small safe list with a lightweight UI notice.

+### Mistakes-only mode (v1.1)
+- A word counts as a mistake once per attempt if any incorrect characters were typed before commit.
+- Mistakes are stored globally but filtered by the active level pack in Mistakes mode.

 ## Translation strategy (MVP)

 - Translation is a dictionary lookup, not a live translator.